Alegría (Cirque du Soleil)

 Alegría is a Cirque du Soleil touring production, created in 1994 by director Franco Dragone and director of creation Gilles Ste-Croix.
 It takes its name from the Spanish word for "joy".

 Since April 1994 the show has been performed over 5000 times, and has been seen by over 14 million spectators in more than 250 cities around the world.

+A video version is also available, shot during a live performance in 2001 in Sydney, Australia.